Bruno-366/thinking-forth/index.md

   <thinking-forth-development@lists.sourceforge.net>

-- Sourceforge Project Page
+- [Sourceforge Project Page]
 - CVS repository: Developers can exchange and version their work in progress here.
 To access it, under a Unix-like shell (or Cygwin on Windows), use:

       export CVS_RSH=ssh
       cvs -z3 -d:ext:developername@thinking-forth.cvs.sourceforge.net:/cvsroot/thinking-forth co thinking-forth

   Once you've checked out that directory, it's sufficient to do cvs update there to get more recent versions. cvs add filename adds a new file, and cvs ci checks modified (and added) files into the repository.
-More documentation can be found on the [html]CVS homepage.
+More documentation can be found on the [CVS homepage].

-  If you like to, you can also use a GUI frontend like [html]WinCVS on Windows.
+  If you like to, you can also use a GUI frontend like [WinCVS] on Windows.

 - Font package: To generate a PDF that is readable with Acroread, we need the cm-super package.
 This is necessary, since we use several fonts that are not part of the usually installed set of Type1 fonts from Bluesky.
-You can get it from [zip]ftp://tug.ctan.org/tex-archive/fonts/ps-type1/cm-super.zip (64MB).
+You can get it from <ftp://tug.ctan.org/tex-archive/fonts/ps-type1/cm-super.zip> (64MB).
 You don't need that if you don't want to generate an Acroread-readable PDF (e.g. just for printing or using alternative viewers).
-Since we also use the OT1-encoded cmbtt fonts, I've created a Type1 fonts for that, too: [tar-gz]cmbtt-type1.tar.gz.
+Since we also use the OT1-encoded cmbtt fonts, I've created a Type1 fonts for that, too: <cmbtt-type1.tar.gz>.
 I've also created an OCRB Type1 font for the ISBN number based on the ocrb9.mf that is part of the EAN package.
 It's sufficient to have Ghostscript know about that font in Fontmap.GS, ps2pdf will embed it.

+Created 21 aug 2004.
-Created 21aug2004.
-Last modified: 26oct2011 by MailBernd PaysanPGP key
+Last modified: 26 oct 2011 by Bernd Paysan | PGP key

 [homepage]: http://thinking-forth.sourceforge.net/
 [Thinking Forth]: http://www.amazon.com/exec/obidos/ASIN/0976458705